black-sliver/evermizer/MW-ROADMAP.md

 * Flags for checked alchemy locations (in addition to flags for received spells)

-* Pando-like interface to have item placement come from AP
+* Plando-like interface to have item placement come from AP

 * **or** Place "remote item X" in each spot and let AP do the rest